Search This Blog

 Castles, Coastlines, and Crossing into Scotland

-With Ed now travelling by car, it made little sense for me to pedal alongside, so we loaded my bike onto the roof rack.
+With Eddie now travelling by car, it made little sense for me to pedal alongside, so we loaded my bike onto the roof rack.

 The UK is a treasure chest of castles, and we passed and visited several, each one more imposing than the last.
-Eventually, we crossed into Scotland, and I was blown away by its beauty—dramatic coastline, rugged hills, and a moodiness all of its own.
+Eventually, we crossed into Scotland, and I was blown away by its beauty — dramatic coastline, rugged hills, and a moodiness all its own.

 By evening, we reached North Berwick and checked into a comfortable B&B. The town charmed me immediately with its old stone buildings, narrow lanes, and rich history.

-Late the next morning, we left lovely North Berwick and drove to Glasgow, where my friend Esther lives.
-Ed dropped me off at her apartment and then headed back to Chelmsford.
+Late the next morning, we left lovely North Berwick — a town so charming it felt almost staged, as if someone had arranged the stone buildings and narrow lanes just so, then stepped back to admire their handiwork.
+We drove to Glasgow, where my friend Esther lives.
+Eddie dropped me at her apartment and then headed back to Chelmsford, probably relieved to escape the relentless drizzle and my increasingly damp cycling gear.

 Seeing Esther again was wonderful.
-She was her usual warm, chatty self, and we spent the entire next day talking.
+She was her usual warm, chatty self, and we spent the entire next day talking — the kind of marathon conversation only old friends can manage without needing snacks or oxygen breaks.
 That evening, I got my first taste of Glasgow nightlife: a lively pub, good beer, and plenty of people‑watching.
+Glasgow does pubs the way Italy does espresso — with confidence, character, and no half measures.

 A Pub, a Plan, and the West Highland Way